polybar/polybar/README.md

 ## Getting Help

 If you find yourself stuck, have a look at our [Support](SUPPORT.md) page for resources where you can find help.

+## Contributing

+Read our [contributing guidelines](CONTRIBUTING.md) for how to get started with contributing to polybar.

 ## Getting started